colombbus/declick-server.deprecated/README.md

-Tangara-server
+Declick-server
 ==========

-A Symfony2's Framework web interface for [TangaraJS](https://github.com/colombbus/tangara-client)
+A Symfony2's Framework web interface for [Declick](https://github.com/colombbus/declick-client)

-Tangara-server adds support for the Tangara-client educational program.
+Declick-server adds support for the Declick-client educational program.
 It provides a flexible framework for user management that aims to handle common tasks such as user registration and password retrieval, project management